tyreepearson/field-workshops-terraform/docs/index.md

   - gives metadata for Terraform runs and their workspaces as well as cost estimate data
 - **Some policies might use more than one of these imports.**

+???
+When you download the mock file there are 4 mock files, the plan, config, state, and run mock.
+The tfplan mock is the data generated from plan, the config gets the varaibles, the tf state gets the pre and post data, the tfrun gets the cost estimatization and other data during the run process.
 ---
 name: types-of-policies-0
 # Types of Terraform Sentinel Policies (0)